 Teaching is an integral part of the Biology graduate training program at MIT.
-Graduate students at MIT Biology serve as teaching assistants (TAs) for two semesters; once in their second year and once in their fourth year.
-TAs provide indispensable support to both the instructors and students.
+Graduate students at MIT Biology teach for two semesters; once in their second year and once in their fourth year.
+Students who teach in Biology provide indispensable support to both the instructors and students.

 Why do we teach?

 Teaching offers an opportunity for graduate students to gain valuable skills as scientists and researchers, and provides potential career opportunities for those interested in teaching careers.
 Education literature shows there is synergy between graduate student research and teaching: students who learn evidence-based teaching practices have increased confidence in research preparedness and scientific communication.
-Biology TA training is designed to provide an opportunity for graduate students to learn and apply the skills required for teaching.
-The key learning goals for Biology graduate TAs are described below.
+Students who teach in Biology receive training that is designed to provide an opportunity for graduate students to learn and apply the skills required for teaching.
+The key learning goals for students who teach in Biology are described below.

 “I would try to share the perspectives that had led to my appreciation of a nuanced concept in biology.
 These practices help motivate students from diverse backgrounds to learn the fundamentals that are taught in an introductory-level course.”